system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 Thelio Astra ships with one dedicated GPU in the PCIe 4.0 x16 slot third from the top.
 GPUs greater than one slot tall will obstruct the lowest PCIe slot.

-Depending on your motherboard and firmware version, the boot splash screen may not show up if the GPU is installed in either of the top two slots.
-It's recommended to reserve the top two slots for non-GPU PCIe accessories.
+Depending on your motherboard and firmware version, the boot splash screen may not show up if the GPU is installed in either of the top two PCIe slots.
+For this reason, and for optimal thermal efficiency, it's recommended to reserve the top two slots for non-GPU PCIe accessories.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 15 minutes